The Shipping Law Review: Russia

 vii Seafarers' rights

-The rights of seafarers on board Russian-flagged vessels are regulated by Chapter IV of the Merchant Shipping Code and by the Labour Code of the Russian Federation.
+The rights of seafarers on board Russia-flagged vessels are regulated by Chapter IV of the Merchant Shipping Code and by the Labour Code of the Russian Federation.

 The Russian government is continuing to support the national shipping industry.
-There are a number of state programmes including those for constructing new vessels and for attracting shipowners under the Russian flag.
-The Russian government has also created a legal basis for this by issuing Law No. 460-FZ.
-As a result of this Law, Article 4 of the Merchant Shipping Code ('Use of vessels flying the State Flag of the Russian Federation for merchant shipping purposes') was changed at the end of 2017.
+There are a number of state programmes, including those for constructing new vessels, for attracting shipowners under the Russian flag and to protect the interests of Russian shipowners.
+The government has also created a legal basis for this by issuing Law No. 460-FZ.
+As a result of this Law, Article 4 of the Merchant Shipping Code (Use of vessels flying the State Flag of the Russian Federation for merchant shipping purposes) was changed at the end of 2017.